 - With PSA levels between 3 and 10, only 20% of men have prostate cancer on biopsy

 - Higher levels of PSA make prostate cancer more likely (50% chance with a PSA greater than 10)

-- If your PSA is raised, you will probably have a further blood test to measure the free/total PSA ratio (FTR); an FTR of less than 17% makes prostate cancer more likely but levels greater than 22% usually mean that the prostate is benign
+- If your PSA is raised, you will probably have a further blood test to measure the free/total PSA ratio (FTR).
+An FTR of less than 17% makes prostate cancer more likely.
+Levels greater than 22% usually mean that the prostate is benign

 - If there is a high suspicion of prostate cancer on the basis of the blood tests, you will normally be advised to have biopsy samples taken from your prostate gland

-- Even negative biopsies do not always rule out prostate cancer and further biopsies may be needed if your PSA remains raised or increases with time
+- Even negative biopsies do not always rule out prostate cancer.
+Further biopsies may be needed if your PSA remains raised or increases with time

 - If prostate cancer is present, the best way of treating early prostate cancer is still not known with any certainty

 What should I expect when I seek further advice?